Best Blogging Tools and Resources for Homesteaders

 Once you’ve got your homestead plot of blogging space via your host, it’s time to install WordPress and pick a theme.
 The theme is like the foundation and walls of your house built on your homestead.

 Overall, the two themes I generally recommend to beginners are the generic WordPress theme (WordPress releases one for every year, so get whatever the current version is) and Acabado.
-Once you’ve gotten a bunch of content written and you’ve got more experience, then you can try different themes – or code your own.
+Once you’ve gotten a lot of content written and you’ve got more experience, you can try different themes – or code your own.
+I like Generate Press.

 WordPress Plugins

-The plugins that I currently use and recommend include:
+These are some of the plugins that I regularly use and recommend include:

-• Ezoic – this plugin helps me integrate my ads easier, while also giving me some more control over making sure they aren’t obtrusive.
+• Ezoic – this plugin helps me integrate my ads easier while giving me more control over ensuring they aren’t obtrusive.

-• Rank Math – I’ve tested the vanilla WordPress sitemap, and it doesn’t work as well as Rank Math’s does.
-Rank Math also makes editing SEO stuff easier if you don’t have Acabado.
+• Rank Math – Rank Math also makes editing SEO stuff easier if you don’t have Acabado.
 I use the free version.

 • Thirsty Affiliates – to manage various affiliate partners.